 – Focusing on pleasing others, or doing what you think will get the most approval

-– Excessive self-sacrificing or being the “martyr” for others
+– Excessive self-sacrificing or being the “martyr” for others (in a way that breeds resentment or pride)

-– Controlling or manipulative behavior towards others, e.g. thinking you know what’s best for them, and insisting that they follow your advice (rather than focusing your attention on what needs to improve in your own life)
+– Controlling or manipulative behavior towards others, e.g. thinking you know what’s best for them, and insisting that they follow your advice (rather than focusing your attention on what needs to improve in your own character and life)

 – Trying to prevent other people from experiencing emotional pain or the consequences of their own behavior